-Texas Workforce Commission \$0 • Paid in one lump sum payment on or before 12/31/2018, if any such claim exists and is allowed.
-Colorado Department of Labor and Employment \$41.07 • Paid in one lump sum payment on the Effective Date
+Claimant Estimated Claim Amount Treatment Internal Revenue Service \$45,153.60 Paid in one lump sum payment on or before June 30, 2019.
+In addition, interest on the claim shall accrue from the Effective Date to the date of payment, which shall be paid at the IRC 6621 statutory interest rate.
+Texas Workforce Commission \$0.00 Paid in one lump sum payment on the Effective Date, if any claim is filed.
+Colorado Department of Labor and Employment \$41.07 Paid in one lump sum payment on the Effective Date